About

 Professional Experience

 In 2019, I began working as an independent consultant and have worked with clients all over the globe.
 I have worked with the Eastern Education Resource Collaborative (East Ed) and as the Developer of People and Programs for Bright Morning Consulting.
 I am a contributing author of The Art of Coaching Workbook (2020).
-I am co-author (with Elena Aguilar) of The PD Book: 7 Habits that Transform Professional Development (2022).
-I’m currently working on a new book project with Elizabeth Denevi due out in 2025.
+I am co-author (with Elena Aguilar) of The PD Book: 7 Habits that Transform Professional Development (2022) and Integrating Educator Well-Being, Growth, and Evaluation: Four Foundations for Leaders (with Elizabeth Denevi) (2025).
+She is currently working on a book on transformative lesson planning, due out in 2026.

 Where I live & what I love to do

-I live in Portland, Oregon, with my partner.
+I live in Portland, Oregon, with my partner and adorable dog.
 When I’m not consulting, coaching, leading workshops, or writing, I am running through the gorgeous landscapes of the Pacific Northwest, drinking delicious coffee, or scoping out the latest restaurant.

 ✔︎ Professional learning design